RobertParesi/MonarchMoneyTrendReport/FAQ.md

 If your accounts are designated as accounts you can touch (taxable) versus IRAs and other Tax Deferred accounts, you could assign each checking, savings, investment, etc. account with either "Taxable" or "Tax Deferred".
 You could then look at both Reports / Trends & Reports / Accounts either combined or just the tax level of the accounts.

+**Family vs Kids**

+If there are future investments or credit cards your kids use, you could designate as such for Accounts and Trends reporting.

 ## Contributions: